The Front Door Intranet: Turning the Intranet into a Platform Where Work Happens

 To understand how this works in practice, consider a common scenario: an employee loses their company mobile phone.

-Instead of navigating several portals to figure out what to do, the employee starts in the intranet and asks for guidance.
-An AI assistant explains the process and allows the employee to report the lost device to IT.
+Instead of navigating several portals to figure out what to do, the employee starts on the intranet and asks for guidance.
+An AI assistant explains the process and helps the employee to report the lost device to IT.

-For the employee, the entire journey—from reporting the issue to ordering a replacement device—happens in one guided experience, even though the knowledge, workflows, and business systems operate in the background.
+For the employee, the entire journey—from understanding the process and reporting the issue to ordering a replacement device—occurs within a single guided experience, even though the knowledge, workflows, and transactions reside in different systems.

 This shift—from navigating systems to completing tasks—is what defines the modern front door intranet.